rdeville-public-bak/my_programs.dynamic_prompt.bak/README.md

 two files that might interest you:

   * `common.exemple.sh`: An example of variables I use to have some common configuration accross my computer (like same colors for environment for each computer).
 This is the file use for the screenshots above.
 Then for each workstation I have, they have their own configuration file in the form `$(hostname).sh`.
 For instance, file `death-star.sh` is the configuration for one of my computer which hostname is `death-star`.
-  * `death-stat.sh`: The file specific to one of my computer which hostname is `death-star` in which I override some commonly shared variables setup in `common.sh`.
+  * `death-stat.sh`: The file specific to one of my computer which hostname is `death-star` in which I override some commonly shared variables setup in `common.exemple.sh`.

 There is also a subfolder `exemples/` for powerline prompt in which I propose different powerline character.
-See TODO: configuration for more informations.
+See [doc/configuration.md][doc_configuration]

 ## segment/

 This folder store all segments currently supported.
 If you want to add your own, you will simply need to add you script in this file and setup your prompt variable to use it.
+See [doc/add_segment.md][doc_add_segment] to add your own segment.

 ## test/